Small Business Technology Transfer Program Phase I (STTR) NSF Wide Programs

 Synopsis of Program:

-The STTR program is congressionally mandated and intended to support scientific excellence and technological innovation through the investment of federal research funds to build a strong national economy by: stimulating technological innovation in the private sector; strengthening the role of small business in meeting federal research and development needs; increasing the commercial application of federally supported research results; and fostering and encouraging participation by socially and economically disadvantaged and women-owned small businesses.
+The STTR program is Congressionally mandated and intended to support scientific excellence and technological innovation through the investment of federal research funds to build a strong national economy by stimulating technological innovation in the private sector; strengthening the role of small business in meeting federal research and development needs; increasing the commercial application of federally supported research results; and fostering and encouraging participation by socially and economically disadvantaged and women-owned small businesses.

-Because the program has no topical focus, the NSF offers very broad solicitation topics that are intended to permit as many eligible science- and technology-based small businesses as possible to compete for these funds.
-The topics are detailed on the SBIR/STTR website.
-In many cases, our program is also open to proposals focusing in technical and market areas not explicitly noted in the aforementioned topics.
+Because the program has no topical or procurement focus, the NSF offers very broad solicitation topics that are intended to encourage as many eligible science- and technology-based small businesses as possible to compete for funding.
+The topics are detailed on the website.
+In many cases, the program is also open to proposals focusing on technical and market areas not explicitly noted in the aforementioned topics.